Why touch matters

 Peter A. Levine, PhD, recommends Massage Therapy as a first step to relieving chronic pain.
 Levine writes: “As you explore your body experience with the help of an experienced masseuse, you can begin to realize numerous important pain connections.
 For example, you may recognize that the shoulder or neck pain may start in your hips and back.
 The pain in your back could also originate from constriction in your ankles and knees.
 Massage can help you relax and become aware of how various types of tension in your body create the pain.”
 (Freedom from Pain, 2012) This awareness and curious attention can help reconnect and befriend the body and may eventually lead to less or even freedom from pain.

-Further, human touch can create a sense of safety and connection, essential elements of professional massage therapy and important aspects of mental health and trauma therapy.
 Trauma researcher Bessel van der Kolk states, “Being able to feel safe with other people is probably the single most important aspect of mental health.”
 (2014).
 Neuroscientist Stephen Porges summarises: “Cues of safety are the treatment.”
 (2016).

-• increased relaxation and reduced anxiety
+• deeper relaxation and reduced anxiety

-• improved sleep pattern
+• improved sleep

-• stabilizes hormonal changes and blood pressure
+• support for hormonal balance and blood pressure

 (Pregnancy Massage Australia, 2012)

-Other benefits of touch “Premature babies who have regular skin-to-skin contact with their parents continue to differ even ten years later from children who, after birth, were only warmed by an incubator.
+“Premature babies who have regular skin-to-skin contact with their parents continue to differ even ten years later from children who, after birth, were only warmed by an incubator.
 The former sleep better, are more resistant to stress, and achieve higher scores in cognitive tests.
 Even babies born ‘on time’ show measurable responses to direct contact.
 They breathe more deeply, have a more stable metabolism, and even at age one, perform better in stress-resistance tests compared to control groups who did not have skin contact after birth.
 For a medication, such results would be a breathtaking success.
 Studies on adults are also clear.
 This is especially evident in intensive care units, where a lot of data is collected because patients are monitored around the clock.
 Yet, this very monitoring can also be stressful: alarms blink and beep constantly, and examinations are performed repeatedly—even at night.
 Such recurring agitation teaches the body to unlearn relaxation; sleep becomes poorer, and internal anxieties increase.
 When people in intensive care receive regular, pleasant touch (such as through massages), they once again sleep measurably deeper, have lower blood pressure, a calmer breathing rate, and on average, even experience less pain.”
 Guilia Enders, physician

 Resources